 Toys that develop hand strength, separation of the sides of the hand, and the endurance needed to manipulate scissors in order to cut through paper can be developed with the use of fun with scoop toys and tong toys:

 Learning Resources Handy Scoopers are beyond cool for scissor readiness and strengthening.
 These scooping tools are great for using the muscles of the hands needed in scissor motions.
 The opening and closing motions needed for scissor manipulation can be tiring for some children.
 Practice scooping up crafting poms, cotton balls, tiny erasers, water beads, play dough, and more with these fun tools.
+Cutting playdough builds so many skills, so this is a fun way to make the development even more fun.

 We used bunny tongs in scissor play to work on hand strength.
 These bunny tongs aren’t on Amazon right now, but we did find other egg tongs that will work on hand strength.
 You can also use play dough to improve scissor skills.